-The Supportive Addiction and Mental Health Housing program (SAMH) is funded by the Waterloo Wellington Local Health Integration Network (WWLHIN) and is designed to provide support for people with complex addiction and concurrent mental health needs who are homeless, at risk of becoming homeless, or who are considered inadequately housed.
-Stonehenge Therapeutic Community, in partnership with The Canadian Mental Health Association – Waterloo Wellington, provides the support services and housing units in the Guelph-Wellington region.
+The Supportive Addiction and Mental Health Housing program (SAMH) is designed to provide support for people with complex substance use and concurrent mental health needs who are homeless, at risk of becoming homeless, or who are considered inadequately housed.
+Stonehenge Therapeutic Community, in partnership with The Canadian Mental Health Association – Waterloo Wellington and the County of Wellington, provides the support services and housing units in the Guelph-Wellington region.

 Transitional vs Long Term Housing